KarmDesai1/projectcalculator/README.md

 ## 3. Behavorial Design Pattern
 **Chain of Responsibilities**

 Chain of Responsibilites is a behavorial desing pattern ususally used in logger functions or HTTP request.
 The validation is used to validate request.
+The Pattern is where the application passes request along a chain of handlers.
+Once the request is reached each handler decides to process the request or to pass it to the next handler in the chain.

     var Request = function(amount) {
         this.amount = amount;